GarnixVai/AREA-react-ts/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Game Play
-When the web starts, the app will show the home page with three icons: Scissors, Rock and Paper.
+When the web starts, the app will show the home page with three icons:
+- Rules:
+    -  Paper beats rock
+    -  Rock beats scissors
+    -  Scissors beats paper
+    -  If the two choices are the same, then it's a tie
+    -  The user should be able to play a new game every time.
+Scissors, Rock and Paper.
 - Default Mode: Player vs Computer
 - How to Play:
     - Choose the Scissors/Paper/Rock icon (if the mode is manual).